Dinesh281197/Hospitality-Analysis/README.md

 ## Project Overview

-AtliQ Grand is a renowned imaginary company with a chain of five-star hotels in major cities across India, including Mumbai, Hyderabad, Delhi, and Bangalore.
+AtliQ Grand is a renowned imaginary company with five-star hotels in major cities across India, including Mumbai, Hyderabad, Delhi, and Bangalore.
 Despite its esteemed reputation, AtliQ Grand has experienced a decline in revenue and market share.
 To address this, the company sought assistance to analyze its data and provide actionable insights and recommendations.

-In this project, I acted as the service provider, utilizing Power BI to perform a detailed analysis of AtliQ Grand's data and generate valuable insights.
+In this project, I acted as the service provider, utilizing Power BI to analyze AtliQ Grand's data in detail and generate valuable insights.

 ---